Splode/cm-blog/_posts/2016-01-29-responsive-pure-css-menu.md

 tagline: "Making a pure CSS responsive menu using flexbox."
 date: 2016-01-23
 author: Christopher Murphy
 description: This resource is a responsive menu based on CSS using flexbox.
-It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to javascript-based solutions.
+It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to JavaScript-based solutions.
 excerpt: This resource is a responsive menu based on CSS using flexbox.
-It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to javascript-based solutions.
+It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to JavaScript-based solutions.
 image: assets/images/posts/001_cssMenu/cssMenu.gif
-categories: css navigation front-end responsive menu
+categories: CSS navigation front-end responsive
 ---

 ## What We'll be Making
 This resource is a responsive menu based on CSS using flexbox.
-It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to javascript-based solutions.
+It relies upon a checkbox input to toggle between states and can therefore be used as an alternative to JavaScript-based solutions.
 For desktop-sized displays, the menu will display as a list of text links, while on mobile devices, the menu will display as an icon that toggles the display of text links.

 ![Pure CSS Responsive Menu]({{ site.baseurl }}/assets/images/posts/001_cssMenu/cssMenu.gif "Pure CSS Responsive Menu")
 <figcaption>A fully responsive menu on mobile devices using CSS.</figcaption>